DanielStolt/le_log4net/README.md

       </root>
     </log4net>

-Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
-Also replace the "LOGENTRIES_LOCATION" value.
-The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
+In the appSettings subsection, using your account-key which you obtained earlier, fill in the value for LOGENTRIES_ACCOUNT_KEY.
+Also replace the "LOGENTRIES_LOCATION" value with the location of your logfile on Logentries.
 This should be in the following format:

     hostname/logname.log